Neir's Tavern: New management

-New owners bought the bar and a major refurbishment followed, including restoration of the 150-year-old mahogany bar and the installation of a kitchen serving a small selection of dinner entrees as well as pub fare, and the establishment re-opened in 2010.
-The bar is still owned by FDNY Lieutenant Loycent Gordon, but the building was owned by other people.
+The bar, which in 2009 was in deep disrepair, was taken over by David Eng, a music producer who purchased the building in the late 1980s to build a new home for recording studio, Bayside Sound, which was established in 1979 and recorded some of the top acts of the time.
+Eng also was instrumental in leasing the space for the filming of the movies Goodfellas and Tower Heist.
+He saw great promise in the bar and enlisted the assistance of his friends, Loycent Gordon and Alex Ewen, both of whom also worked in the music industry.
+The trio joined together as business partners and later invited drummer, Andy Bigan, to become the 4th partner.
+This innovative team spearheaded the major refurbishment of the historic establishment that followed, including careful restoration of the beautiful, 150-year-old mahogany bar and the installation of a kitchen which served a small selection of dinner entrees as well as pub fare.
+Authentically returned to its former glory, the bar re-opened in 2010 and served as a place to showcase new musical talent.
+Today it is owned by FDNY Lieutenant Loycent Gordon, but the building is owned by others.
 According to the Queens Chronicle, the restored mahogany bar was originally installed "when Ulysses S. Grant was in the White House."

 The Neir's 190 Committee was formed in 2019, the bar's 190th anniversary, to preserve the tavern.
 In early 2020, it was announced that Neir’s Tavern would close on January 12 because the rent imposed by the new landlord was too high.
 In response, public officials vowed to take action, and Gordon called the radio show hosted by New York City mayor Bill de Blasio.
 Three days before the closure was set to take effect, de Blasio and the Queens Chamber of Commerce negotiated an agreement with the landlords that would allow Neir's to stay.
 The city also gave a $90,000 grant to the tavern.

-Neir's host local fundraisers, including food drives and collections, throughout the year.
+Neir's hosts local fundraisers, including food drives and collections, throughout the year.
 Every October, there is a block party to celebrate the anniversary of Neir's on its "Road to 200" (years); its bicentennial will be celebrated in 2029.
 Having saved Neir's Tavern not just once in 2009, but again in 2020, owner Loycent Gordon has proclaimed that "Community conquers all!"